Privatix/dappctrl/doc/ui/rpc.md

 *Parameters*:
 1. Password (string)

-*Result (object)*: object with keys as setting names and values as setting values.
+*Result (object)*: object with keys as setting keys and values as setting values.

 <details><summary>Example</summary>